engineyard/ey-docs/pages/ssl-certificates.md

 # How to obtain and installing SSL certificates for applications

 This page describes how to obtain an SSL certificate from a third-party vendor and how to install the certificate on an Engine Yard Cloud environment.
+The workflow is:

+* [Prerequisite: You have chosen an SSL-certificate vendor][3]
+* [Create the key file and the signing request file needed by the vendor][4]
+* [Purchase the SSL certificate from chosen vendor][7]

 This page also describes how to use a self-signed SSL certificate.
 A self-signed certificate is a good choice for a staging or development environment where you want to test SSL features, but aren't ready to purchase an SSL certificate.
 See [Install a self-signed certificate][8].

-*In order to install a SSL certificate on Engine Yard Cloud's platform you'll need to generate a request and key file.
-You'll take that request and key file to your vendor who will give you the actual certificate file back, which you'll bring back to this document and we'll step you through how to install it on the system.*

-**Question:** This original text (above) sounds like a procedure, but maybe it is a workflow.

-###To install an SSL certificate on Engine Yard Cloud

-1. Choose a vendor.
-2. Generate a request and key file.
-2. Take the request and key file to your vendor.
-3. Receive the actual certificate file back from vendor.
-    **Question:** Do I give the actual certificate file to the vendor?
-It says I get it *back* from the vendor which implies I must have given it to the vendor in order to get it back.
-Are there other certificate files that aren't actually certificate files?
-4. Install the actual certificate file on the system.
-    **Question:** What is the relationship between the "platform" and the "system" and "Engine Yard Cloud"?

 ---

-<h2 id="topic3"> Types of certificates</h2>
+<h2 id="topic2"> Types of certificates</h2>

-**Question:** What is the purpose of telling me these types of certificates?
-Why do I need this information?
-How do I choose?
-If I expect to have only one application running on my domain, then I use a singe domain? and if I have more than one application, then I should use a wildcard domain.

 Engine Yard supports single domain and wildcard domain certificates.
+Get a single domain certificate if you anticipate having one application running on one domain address.
+If you use subdomains, then you'll need a wildcard domain certificate.
 **Important!** Engine Yard **does not** support multiple domain certificates.

 <table>